RobertJansson/Calculator/README.md

 <p><b>
 Icn.java
 </b><br>
-Enumeration for matching buttons with array.index

-<p><b>
-IconMAP.java
-</b><br>
-Wasn't sure if enumeration would cut it and as it did my map is really obsolete and should be removed.
+Enumeration index for matching icons and buttons with array-indexes.
+It is in line with the text file that is the in-data to produce the graphics package so this file should never be changed, just extended.